Vuejs-Workshops/vuejsworkshops-landing/readme.md

 ## How to start

-- open the index.html in the browser
+- open the index.html in the browser and follow the instructions from the landing workshop

 <br>
 <br>